-EAPN Portugal and EAPN Europe will host a People’s Summit in Porto, Portugal, bringing together people experiencing poverty (PeP), our national members, political stakeholders and grass-roots organisations.
-Through a series of workshops and plenaries, we will address the structural barriers and explore solutions for a meaningful EPSR Action Plan in the next Commission mandate.
+EAPN Portugal and EAPN Europe hosted a People’s Summit in Porto, bringing together people experiencing poverty (PeP), our national members, political stakeholders and grass-roots organisations.
+Through a series of workshops and plenaries, we addressed the structural barriers and explored solutions for a meaningful EPSR Action Plan in the next Commission mandate.

-This is an opportune moment to influence the agenda of the second edition of the Porto Social Summit by pointing out key subjects that need to be discussed and generate political commitment for an ambitious EU anti-poverty strategy in the next Commission mandate.
+It was an opportune moment to influence the agenda of the second edition of the Porto Social Forum by pointing out key subjects that need to be discussed and generate political commitment for an ambitious EU anti-poverty strategy in the next Commission mandate.
 EAPN Europe and EAPN Portugal are at the Porto Social Forum on 26 May 2023 to launch the conference report with recommendations for a meaningful Pillar of Social Rights Action Plan.
 See:

 Despite the current limitations of the EPSR Action Plan due to the relentless multiple crises, EAPN is still convinced that it remains a tool with great potential and a crucial role to play in the fight against poverty and social exclusion.
 The EPSR Action Plan must address, in an integrated way, the structural causes and the multidimensions of poverty by effectively guaranteeing the right and access to adequate and enabling minimum income, social protection and affordable public services.

-This is an opportunity to create a true culture of participation for people experiencing poverty, and for the civil society entities that work directly with them.
-Register now to take part.
+An opportunity to create a true culture of participation for people experiencing poverty, and for the civil society entities that work directly with them.